 How is the EU Emissions Trading System being introduced for the maritime sector?

-From January 1st 2024, the EU ETS will cover 100% of the greenhouse gas emissions from intra-European voyages taken by ships of over 5000 gross tonnage.
+Since January 1st 2024, the EU ETS has covered 100% of the greenhouse gas emissions from intra-European voyages taken by ships of over 5000 gross tonnage.
 50% of the emissions from voyages that start or finish in a EU port, will also be covered by the scheme.
+We can speculate that UK ports will be included in that when the schemes are combined.

 However, to ensure a smooth transition, the implementation will be phased.
 Shipping companies only must surrender carbon allowances for a portion of their emissions during the phase-in: